-The study load for the colloquium is 6 EC (168 hours) which equates to 21 days.
+The study load for the colloquium is 6 EC (168 hours) which equates to 21 working days.
 If you work on your colloquium full-time, you should be able to finish in about one month.
-This example time schedule should give you an idea of the time investment required for each separate step and help your planning.
+It is recommended to focus on your colloquium rather than combining it with other activities.

-Day 1-2: Research topics, find a supervisor and decide on topic.
-Make an appointment with your supervisor to discuss your topic and ask when they have time to check your draft.
+Day 1: Make an appointment with your supervisor to discuss your topic, refine your question, and ask when they have time to check your draft.
+Agree on deadlines.

 Day 4-7: Read, analyse and process literature.

 Day 8: Build the essay structure.

 Day 9-11: Search and read more literature to fill gaps; write body content.
 Make another appoinment with your supervisor when in doubt about the depth or boundaries of your research question or the structure of your essay.

 Day 12-14: Refine essay, work on figures, write an introduction and a conclusion.